toeverything/blocksuite/BUILDING.md

 We use [Playwright](https://playwright.dev/) for E2E test, and [vitest](https://vitest.dev/) for unit test.

-To test locally, please make sure browser binaries are already installed via `npx playwright install` and Vite playground is started with `pnpm dev`.
+To test locally, please make sure browser binaries are already installed via `npx playwright install`.
 Then there are multi commands to choose from:

 ```sh
 # run tests in headless mode in another terminal window